-The Diverse Gifted Populations Committee will meet from 10:00 a.m. - 12 noon on Saturday mornings at IMSA on the following dates:
+The Diverse Gifted Populations will meet, usually from 10:00 a.m. - 12 noon on Saturday mornings at IMSA.
+See the dates on the homepage.

 To view a presentation for IAGC in June 2010 describing twice-exceptional gifted students and how to meet their needs, go here.